ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 OK, let's try to do some sequence alignment (similar to a BLAST search).

+    # some version of BWA should already be installed, so:
     bwa mem genome.fa phix.fa > aln.sam
     # We get the following:
     # [E::bwa_idx_load] fail to locate the index files